-This page shows files with global data and/or commentary about the data.
+This page reports research on global data with notes and commentary as needed.
 The 10 files are grouped in 3 categories: global, regional, and country.
 Click on any of the 10 files on the left for contents.

 GLOBAL DATA FILES provide the comprehensive global enrollment data and the information essential to understanding that data.